 I hit a goal I had never written down, and see the door of change offering its key to me.

-I placed boundaries around my oldest and acknowledged I haven’t loved him perfectly, for those boundaries might have existed sooner.
+I placed boundaries around children I haven’t loved them perfectly,

-I battled my daughters, but learned how to stay on the same team while doing so.
+We’ve battled but learned how to stay on the same team.